Kontigi

-A kontigi or kuntigi is a one- or three-stringed African lute.
-The one string version is used among the Songhai and Djerma.
-The 3-string version teharden is used among the Tamashek.
+A kontigi or kuntigi is a one-stringed African lute played by the Hausa, Songhai and Djerma.
+A 3-string version teharden is used among the Tamashek.

-The instrument is also used in Hausa music, primarily in northern Nigeria and Niger, and among Hausa minorities in Benin, Ghana, Burkina Faso and Cameroon.
+The instrument is used in Hausa music, primarily in northern Nigeria and Niger, and among Hausa minorities in Benin, Ghana, Burkina Faso and Cameroon.
 It is also found among Islamized peoples throughout West Africa (see Xalam).
 The best-known player of the kontigi is Dan Maraya.